GoogleCloudPlatform/cluster-toolkit/docs/tutorials/openfoam/spack-openfoam.md

    https://console.cloud.google.com/compute?project=<walkthrough-project-id/>
    ```

-1. Click on the `SSH` button associated with the `slurm-spack-openfoam-login0`
+1. Click on the `SSH` button associated with the `spackopenf-controller`
    instance.

    This will open a separate pop up window with a terminal into our newly
-   created Slurm login VM.
+   created Slurm controller VM.

 ## Run a Job on the Cluster

-   **The commands below should be run on the Slurm login node.**
+   **The commands below should be run on the Slurm controller node.**

 We will use the submission script (see line 122 of the blueprint) to submit a
 OpenFOAM job.